Pilot Participant Guide

 Step 2: Repository Structure

-Your repository represents your Country.
+Your repository represents your UN Member State.
 You may host multiple registrars inside it.
 Create the following folder structure:

 Plaintext